Timkor/nuxt-polyfill/README.md

     // Configure polyfills:
     polyfill: {
         features: [
-          {
             /*
                 Feature without detect:

                 Note:
                   This is not recommended for most polyfills because the polyfill will always be loaded, parsed and executed.
             */
-            require: 'url-polyfill'

-          },
             {
+                require: 'url-polyfill' // NPM package or require path of file },

             /*
                 Feature with detect:

                 Detection is better because the polyfill will not be loaded, parsed and executed if it's not necessary.
             */
+            {
-            require: 'intersection-observer', // NPM package
+                require: 'intersection-observer',
                 detect: () => IntersectionObserver in window,
             },

-          {
             /*
                 Feature with detect & install:

                 Some polyfills require a installation step
                 Hence you could supply a install function which accepts the require result */
+            {
                 require: 'smoothscroll-polyfill',

-            // Optional install function called client side after the package is required:
                 // Detection found in source: https://github.com/iamdustan/smoothscroll/blob/master/src/smoothscroll.js
                 detect: () => 'scrollBehavior' in document.documentElement.style && window.__forceSmoothScrollPolyfill__ !== true,

-            // Install the polyfill:
+                // Optional install function called client side after the package is required:
                 install: (smoothscroll) => smoothscroll.polyfill()
             }
         ]
     },

     // Add it to the modules section: